photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 ## ONLY CREATE A NEW ISSUE AFTER YOU HAVE VERIFIED THAT NO SIMILAR OR RELATED ISSUE ALREADY EXISTS ##
 Existing Issues: https://github.com/photoprism/photoprism/issues

-Never use GitHub Issues if you are unsure, have a general question, or need assistance.
+Never use GitHub Issues if you have a general question, need help, or an issue has not (yet) been clearly identified.
 Thank you! 💐

 You are welcome to use GitHub Discussions instead: https://github.com/photoprism/photoprism/discussions